Estimation of the MTOV precision for ET, CE, and NEMO from the post-merger of BNS coalescences: Binary Neutron Star Merger Simulations

 The shapes of the spectra, see Fig.~\ref{fig:combinedPMASD1} and Fig.~\ref{fig:combinedPMASD2}, look smoother in Dataset 1 than in Dataset 2.
 Probably because the mass-asymmetry in Dataset 2 produces more irregularity in the oscillation of the PM stage.
-It is interesting to note that independently of the inspiral mass values, BAM0001 and BAM0125 show a broad peak with a higher ASD amplitude $(\propto 10^{-21})$, although the frequencies are very different.
+It is interesting to note that independently of the inspiral mass values, BAM0001 and BAM0125 show a broad peak around $3624.65\,\rm{kHz}$ and $2513.45\,\rm{kHz}$, respectively.
 The BNS with EoS 2B and total mass $2.70\;M_{\odot}$ forms a remnant with $f_{2}=3.625\;\rm{kHz}$.
 However, BNS with EoS SLy and total mass $3.00\;M_{\odot}$ forms a remnant with a lower PM frequency $f_{2}=2.513\;\rm{kHz}$.
 See Fig.~\ref{fig:combinedPMASD1}-(A) and Fig~\ref{fig:combinedPMASD2}-(F), respectively.

-As we have seen, the different shapes in the spectra vary according to the characteristics of the binary components, then these spectra may hold important information about the post-merger remnant.
+As we have seen, the different shapes in the spectra vary according to the characteristics of the binary components; then these spectra may hold important information about the post-merger remnant.
 In the next subsection, we evaluate the detectability of high-frequency band GW detectors using signal-to-noise and matched filtering techniques.